 Sauce for Pizza al Taglio

-The most common sauce for Pizza al Taglio is a classic Marinara sauce.
+The most common sauce for Pizza al Taglio is a classic red sauce made from high-quality peeled tomatoes.
 Simply spread it evenly throughout the pizza, all the way to the edge.

 Toppings for Pizza al Taglio